rjhwelsh/.doom.d/readme.txt

 N.B. org-roam requires sqlite3. https://sqlite.org/download.html
 (org-roam config is not portable yet, comment it out in init.el!)

+Lastly, install the icon fonts Doom uses:
+In emacs itself,
+`M-x all-the-icons-install-fonts`
+On Windows, `all-the-icons-install-fonts` will only download the fonts, you'll have to install them by hand afterwards; by right-clicking and installing for each one.

 # Additional configuration
 You may need to add some variables to private.el or generate your own private config files for some modules.